Everyone

 - the rest of the shift is cancelled when the employee has already started the shift.

 In this situation, the remuneration the employee gets when the shift is cancelled is included in their ordinary weekly pay and relevant daily pay.
-If the employer does not protect the employee's rights about having to be available for work or providing reasonable notice or reasonable compensation for shift cancellation, then the employee may be able to raise a personal grievance.
+If the employer does not protect the employee's rights about having to be available for work or providing reasonable notice or reasonable compensation for shift cancellation, then the employee may be able to raise a An action that an employee can take against a current or former employer when they have an employment issue they cannot resolve.